bcgov/bcdg/docs/rocketchat/get-help-in-rocketchat.md

       insecureEdgeTerminalPolicy: Redirect
      wildcardPolicy: None

 The user tells us the where, when, what, and how of an issue.
 We want to know what you expected, what happened, and in what environment, the problem happened.
-Before connecting with us, check [Jon Skeet's checklist](https://codeblog.jonskeet.uk/2012/11/24/stack-overflow-question-checklist/) if you've done everything possible before posting.
+Before connecting with us, check Jon Skeet's [Stack overflow question checklist](https://codeblog.jonskeet.uk/2012/11/24/stack-overflow-question-checklist/) if you've done everything possible before posting.

 Below, we offer more guidance to strengthen a question.
 Strong questions simplify the response time from a community member.